zarusz/SlimMessageBus/docs/provider_rabbitmq.md

 By default the the transport implementation performs a negative ack (nack) in the AMQP protocol for any message that failed in the consumer.
 As a result the message will be marked as failed and routed to an dead letter exchange or discarded by the RabbitMQ broker.

-The recomendation here is to either:
+The recommendation here is to either:

 - configure a [dead letter exchange](#dead-letter-exchange) configured on the consumer queue,
 - or provide a [custom error handler](#custom-consumer-error-handler) (retry the message couple of times, if failed send to a dead letter exchange).